Progressive auto insurance review for 2021

 - The Name Your Price® Tool: You can tell Progressive how much you’d like to pay for car insurance, and they’ll show you the coverage options within your budget.

 - Snapshot program: Progressive’s Snapshot program (aka usage-based insurance) allows you to have your rate personalized to your driving frequency and risk level.

-- Comparison tool: Progressive’s comparison tool shows you how their price rates compared to its competitors.
+- Comparison tool: Progressive’s comparison tool shows you how their price rates compare to its competitors.

 Alternative insurance products offered by Progressive